-A certain number of core selections, which cover the fundamentals of British History, are assigned to all students according to reading level.
+A certain number of core selections, which cover the fundamentals of colonial history are assigned to all students according to reading level.
 Once they have completed their core reading students can make their own choice of books from a list of supplemental texts.
-Supplemental selections can be biographies, episodic histories, folklore, or even historical fiction.
+Supplemental selections can be biographies, military histories, regional histories, or even historical fiction.
 In addition to these books, each student is allowed to make several free-reading selections during the year on any historical topic that interests him, either from one of Heritage History's libraries, or from some other high-quality source.

 In order to help students and instructors make age and interest appropriate selections from within our libraries, Heritage provides Books Summaries and Series Descriptions for each library.
-The Book Summaries page provides a brief synopsis of every book in in the British Library, while the Series Descriptions provide information about the author and other available volumes for each book in the British Middle Ages collection that is part of a larger series.
+The Book Summaries page provides a brief synopsis of every book in in the British Empire library, while the Series Descriptions provide information about the author and other available volumes for each book that is part of a larger series.
 For most students, taking some time to familiarize themselves with the whole collection can be an enjoyable and educational venture.

 It is not necessary to select an entire years' worth of books ahead of time.
 We recommend selecting only two or so books from each category (core, supplemental, free-reading) to get started.
 Students can add more books later on, as they finish their first selections.
 It is important that students have a range of books to choose from so that reading history never becomes tedious.